 Therefore, in order for a product to be successful, it would need a website that is easily found through a Google search.
 In the 21st century, websites are as important as business cards.
 This means the website must have content that applies search engine optimization (SEO) best practices.
 SEO practices help companies get found by consumers on Google and other search engines (eg, Bing, Yahoo).

-According to 2018 social media data, mothers and young women are most often using Facebook and YouTube.
+According to social media marketing research, mothers and young women are most often using Facebook and YouTube.
 As social media channels must be managed after launch, we recommended launching the studio with these two channels.
-Instagram and, to a lesser extent, Pinterest are also photo sharing options for these demographics.
+Instagram and, to a lesser extent, Pinterest are also photo-sharing options for these demographics.
 With 71% of 18- to 24-year-olds on Instagram and 56% of 25- to 29-year-olds on, we recommended considering Instagram in the near future.

 Business professionals (eg, board members, event planners, high-wage earners, highly educated) are participating on LinkedIn.
-Additionally, a well optimized profile can help a professional on LinkedIn get found more easily on Google.
-Although participation in a company LinkedIn page is usually lackluster, it does provide the air of legitimacy and is the only means of placing a company icon (logo-like image) next to employees’ (and owners’) names.
+Additionally, a well-optimized profile can help a professional on LinkedIn get found more easily on Google.
+Although participation in a company’s LinkedIn page is usually lackluster, it does provide the air of legitimacy and is the only means of placing a company icon (logo-like image) next to employees’ (and owners’) names.

 We identified internal strengths and weaknesses along with external threats and opportunities.
 We will not share these 40 bullet points publicly.